 1) A dynamic map is one that is generated at the moment of a search and this means that the maps are based upon the most up-to-date versions of available databases--that is, they are current.
 We update our mapping database regularly.

-- Note that no matter which layers you turn off or on, you are still only viewing the distribution of a species as represented by 1) collections, 2) photo records, 3) observations recorded from plot surveys by the provincial government.
+- No matter which layers you turn off or on, you will be viewing the distribution of a species as represented by 1) collections, 2) photo records, 3) observations recorded from plot surveys by the provincial government.
 The maps do not represent a complete distribution of a species.
 Overall, they represent distribution based only on the layers you choose to display.

-- Interactive mapping requires user interaction.
+- Interactive maps are aimed at user interaction.
 Users participate in the presentation of the map by choosing which layers to view.
 This gives you analytical opportunities when using the maps.
 Once you open the full-sized interactive map for your species, then decide which layers you prefer to view.

 Changing the Default Layers